dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 ___________________

-There is a YAML config file located in *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config/hovmoeller_defaults.yaml*
+There is a YAML config file located in *$METPLOTPY_BASE/metplotpy/plots/config/hovmoeller_defaults.yaml*

 Copy this configuration file from where you saved the METplotpy source code to your working directory:

 .. code-block:: ini

-  cp $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config/hovmoeller_defaults.yaml $WORKING_DIR/hovmoeller_defaults.yaml
+  cp $METPLOTPY_BASE/metplotpy/plots/config/hovmoeller_defaults.yaml $WORKING_DIR/hovmoeller_defaults.yaml

-$METPLOTPY_SOURCE is the directory where you saved the METplotpy code, and $WORKING_DIR is the directory where you have read and write permissions.
+$METPLOTPY_BASE is the directory where you saved the METplotpy code, and $WORKING_DIR is the directory where you have read and write permissions.